Varnamo-kommun/ISTAdminAPI/ReadMe.md

 <!-- GETTING STARTED -->
 ## Getting Started

-First, I'm glad you're here.
-Hopefully you will find this module to some use for your organisation.
+First, we're happy that you are here!
+Hopefully you will find some use for this module in your organisation.
 There are a few steps you will need to complete before you can use this module.
 Please make sure you've followed each one.